Bicycle Austin.info

 (2) uses or exhibits a deadly weapon during the commission of the assault.

-(b) An offense under this section is a felony of the second degree, except that the offense is a felony of the first degree if the offense is committed:
+(b) An offense under this section is a felony of the second degree [with exceptions that usually won't apply to driver-on-bike cases]

 Here's how "deadly weapon" is defined: